 In a single handful of healthy soil, there are more organisms than humans on earth.
 Talk about more than meets the eye.
-Put simply, the microorganisms that live in soil feed off of organic matter and, in turn, supply essential nutrients to plants.
+The microorganisms that live in soil feed off of organic matter and, in turn, supply essential nutrients to plants.
 Soil with greater mineral content grows food with higher nutrient density.
 So, soil is quite literally the nutritional bank of the food we eat and, thus, our very existence.
 This grossly simplified version of the biological process is solely for the purpose of understanding how soil health directly affects our personal wellbeing.

 Now, let’s get nerdy.

-Beyond producing healthy food, as mentioned, and being the host and medium for so much of the life on earth, soil plays a pivotal role in the water cycle.
-Porous, carbon-rich soil is like a sponge: absorbing water during floods and providing water to plants in times of drought.
-If water, say, cannot be taken into the soil, it ends up in the nearby watershed – along with all its nutrients.
+Beyond producing healthy food, as mentioned, and being the host and medium for so much life, soil plays a pivotal role in the water cycle.
+Porous, carbon-rich soil is like a sponge: absorbing water during floods [infiltration] and providing to plants in times of drought.
+If water, say, cannot be infiltrated into the soil, it ends up in the nearby watershed – along with all its nutrients.

-Soil can also store carbon.
-Through the natural process of photosynthesis, plants capture atmospheric carbon dioxide in their leaves and pump carbon through their roots to supply to those microorganisms in the soil.
-Keeping soils covered with diverse crops and plant species, as well as composting – making natural, organic fertilizer from food scraps that’d otherwise produce methane gas in a landfill – and a host of other practices provide a brilliant solution to cultivating healthy soils that can keep carbon in the ground.
+In essence, what we need is more photosynthesis.
+Through this natural process, plants capture atmospheric carbon dioxide in their leaves and pump carbon through their roots to supply to those microorganisms in the soil.
+Keeping soils covered with diverse crops and plant species, as well as composting – making natural, organic fertilizer from food scraps that’d otherwise produce methane gas in a landfill – and a host of other practices provide a viable solution to cultivating healthy soils that can adequately sequester carbon.

 So, if you want to make a difference, start small.
 Compost your food scraps at home or bring them to a local drop-off center.
 Support local farmers with sound agricultural practices.
 And get involved in your community, seeking out volunteering opportunities at communal gardens or supporting the many grassroots organizations advocating for the health of our soils.